LIGTHNINGS and TRANSIENTS

 There are several reasons for this:

-- Costly service interruptions are not acceptable.
+- Costly service interruptions are unacceptable.

 - Data transmission networks extend over long distances and areas and are subject to more interference.

-Origin of lightning
+Emergence of lightning

 At the time of discharge, a pulse current flows with a peak value between 1,000 and 200,000 amperes and a rise time of a few microseconds.
 The direct effects lead to damage to structural installations through mechanical damage or even a fire.
-The best protection is still provided by classic lightning conductors or lightning protection systems, which are designed to "capture" the leakage current and feed it to a specific point.
+The best protection is still provided by the classic lightning conductors or lightning protection systems, which are designed to "capture" the leakage current and feed it to a specific point.